Neural Neural Scaling Laws: Neural Neural Scaling Laws

-In addition to $\bm{p}_t$, \method~takes in a sequence of accuracies and gaps $y_1, g_1, \ldots, y_t, g_t$ and uses this information to predict the next accuracy $y_{t+g_t}$ in the sequence.
+Our three neural predictors observe a sequence of accuracies and compute gaps $y_1, g_1, \ldots, y_t, g_t$ and use this information to predict the next accuracy $y_{t+g_t}$ in the sequence.
 Gaps are units of compute between evaluation steps.
-For example, the sequence $(0.5, 1, 0.6)$ means that the accuracy was 0.5, and after one unit of training compute (\emph{e.g.}, 500 TFLOPS), the accuracy is now 0.6.
-Abstracting compute as gaps induces invariance across scales, enabling generalization.
+For example, the sequence $(0.5, 1, 0.6)$ means that the LM's accuracy was 0.5, and after one unit of training compute (\emph{e.g.}, 500 TFLOPs), the accuracy is now 0.6.
+Abstracting compute as gaps induces invariance across LM training scales, enabling generalization.

-\method~consists of three components: loss encoder, Transformer, and prediction head $\mathbf{W}_{\text{out}}$ (Figure~\ref{fig:architecture}).
-We show the forward pass for the entire model first, then explain each component.
+Our neural predictors consist of three components: loss encoder, transformer, and prediction head.
+See Figure~\ref{fig:architecture}.
+We show the forward pass for \method first, then explain each component.

-At inference time, suppose we want to predict the next accuracy in the sequence $(0.5, 1, 0.6, 5)$, which means predicting accuracy 5 units of compute (\emph{e.g.}, 2,500 TFLOPs) in the future.
-Here we simply feed the token-level losses $p_i$ to Equation (1), the sequence $(y_1=0.5, g_1=1, y_2=0.6, g_2=5)$ to Equation (2), and run the forward pass.
+At inference time, suppose the observed sequence is $(y_1{=}0.5, g_1{=}1, y_2{=}0.6)$ and we want to predict the accuracy 5 units of compute (\emph{e.g.}, 2,500 TFLOPs) into the future.
+We feed the token-level probabilities $\mathbf{p}_{t}$ to Equation (1) and the sequence $(y_1{=}0.5, g_1{=}1, y_2{=}0.6, g_2{=}5)$ to Equation (2), where $g_2{=}5$ is the query gap.
+We then run the forward passes in Equations (3) and (4).

-\paragraph{Loss Encoder.} The loss encoder produces a single embedding $\mathbf{e}$.
-To process token probabilities, we use $L$ layers of strided 1D convolutions for hierarchical downsampling:
+\paragraph{Loss Encoder.} The loss encoder in Equation (1) produces an embedding $\mathbf{e}$.
+To process $N$ token probabilities, we use $L$ layers of learned 1D convolutions for hierarchical downsampling: